Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation: Methods

 The $\ell_1$-norm has a long history as a sparsity inducing regularizer, used on coefficients in linear regression problems in \emph{LASSO}~\cite{tibshirani1996regression}.
 It has also been used as a prior on sources in blind source separation \cite{lee1999blind}.
 The $\ell_2$-norm on the other hand is well known to favor uniformity over sparsity.
 Here we consider the $\ell_1$ norm over sources as $\|\mathbf{r}\|_1 = \sum_m r_m$, with a loss defined as:

 where the denominator and $\nicefrac{1}{M}$ factors normalize the scale across different examples and numbers of sources.
 Note that $C_{\ell_1}(\mathbf{r})$ encourages all sources to "shrink" towards zero.
-However the mixture consistency constraint, $\sum_m \hat{s}_m = \bar{x}$, prevents shrinkage overall, while allowing changes in amplitude among sources.
-Note that $r_m$ is proportional to the $\ell_2$ norm over time samples, and hence this loss is also related to the group LASSO \cite{yuan2006model}, in which the $\ell_2$ norm is used within a group, and the $\ell_1$ norm is used between groups.
+However the mixture consistency constraint prevents shrinkage overall, while allowing changes in amplitude among sources.

 A potential drawback of the $\ell_1$ norm in $C_{\ell_1}(\mathbf{r})$ is that, because of the way sources combine, it assigns a higher loss when merging sources that are correlated than when merging independent sources.
 This also happens with the $\ell_2$ norm, and motivates $\ell_1$ / $\ell_2$ as a loss: